BrianKvin/airbnb-clone-project/README.md

 ## 🛠️ Requirements

-To successfully complete this project, you should:
+These are the requirements to successfully complete this project:

 - ✔️ Have a GitHub account to create and manage repositories.
 - ✔️ Be familiar with Markdown syntax for creating `README.md` files.